MCbabel/discord-music-bot/README.md

 ## Acknowledgements

 This project was created with the assistance of [ChatGPT](https://www.openai.com/chatgpt), demonstrating the power of AI in software development.
 Special thanks to the OpenAI team for providing such an incredible tool.

+## Planned Features

+We have several exciting features planned for future releases of the Discord Music Bot:

+1. **Song Lyrics Integration**: Display lyrics of the currently playing song.
+2. **Advanced Playlist Management**: Create, save, and share playlists directly within Discord.
+3. **Cross-Platform Support**: Support for other music platforms like Apple Music, SoundCloud, etc.
+4. **User Vote Skipping**: Allow users to vote to skip the current song.
+5. **DJ Role**: Special permissions for users with the DJ role to control the bot.
+6. **Custom Commands**: Allow server admins to create custom bot commands.
+7. **Volume Control**: Commands to adjust the volume of the playback.
+8. **Automatic Updates**: Implement a feature to automatically update the bot to the latest version.
+9. **Enhanced Logging**: Detailed logging of bot activities for better debugging and monitoring.
+10. **Song Recommendations**: Recommend songs based on the current playlist or user preferences.

 ---